-The CS and T packages have been tested and have demonstrated an ability to be reflow soldered to a PCB substrate.
+The package has been tested and has demonstrated an ability to be reflow soldered to a PCB substrate.
 The process, equipment, and materials used in these test are detailed below.

 The solder reflow profile describes the expected maximum heat exposure of components during the solder reflow process of product on a PCB.
 Temperature is measured on top of component.
 The components should be limited to a maximum of three passes through this solder reflow profile.